IBM-Cloud/kube-samples/secret-sync-operator/README.md

 * A label of `secretsync.ibm.com/replicated-from` which identifies the source Secret in the format `namespace.secret-name`.
 This label makes it easy to see all the Secrets in a cluster that are replicated from a certain source Secret.
 For example, the command `kubectl get secret -l secretsync.ibm.com/replicated-from=default.mysecret --all-namespaces` will show all the Secrets in the cluster that were synced from the `mysecret` Secret in the `default` namespace of the cluster.

+## Building and running
+You have a few options are your disposal to get this operator running:
+* `docker build -t <desired container image name> .` : If you can do local container builds (I.e. using Docker or a similar other OCI-compliant build method) you can simply use the Dockerfile provided to produce a container image that you can reference from the Kubernetes deployment YAMLs located in the `deploy` directory for this project.
+* `operator-sdk build <container image name>` : If you have a working Go development environment on your machine, you can follow [these instructions](https://github.com/operator-framework/operator-sdk/blob/master/doc/user/install-operator-sdk.md) to get the Operator SDK CLI installed on your machine and use it to build the operator image.

+After building the image you can push it to your choice of container registry (we're partial to the [IBM Cloud Container Registry](https://cloud.ibm.com/kubernetes/catalog/registry) ourselves) and then reference it from the provided YAML deployment files in the `deploy` folder of this project.

+To deploy the operator just run `kubectl apply -f deploy/all-in-one.yaml`.
+This will:
+1. Create a service account for the operator that uses the provided IBM Cloud Container Registry pull secrets.
+2. Create a ClusterRole that defines access to full access to Secrets and ConfigMap resource types in the cluster and read access to Namespaces, Pods, and ReplicaSets.
+This is the minimum required access for the operator to do it's function
+3. Create a ClusterRoleBinding that binds the created ClusterRole to the operator's service account
+4. Creates a Deployment that defines the operator's pods.

+To delete the operator from your cluster, simply run `kubectl delete -f deploy/all-in-one.yaml`.